 Metal work, like all other artistic processes, has many variations in technique, as well as in the associated hazards.
-The Reed art department has equipment for oxy-acetylene welding (and cutting), arc welding, metalinert gas welding, and plasma cutting.
+The Reed art department has equipment for oxy-acetylene welding (and cutting), arc welding, metal-inert gas welding, and plasma cutting.
 These are advanced techniques requiring training and careful use to promote a safe working environment for you and your fellow artists.
-Consult your instructor or shop technician Eric Franklin if you want to pursue metalwork as part of a project.
+Consult your instructor if you want to pursue metalwork as part of a project.